Summer Evening on a Rooftop in Rotterdam

 The two Bijenkorfs

-In the west we see, between office building Coolse Poort and residential building Karel Doorman, a road called Binnenweg, which for centuries connected Rotterdam and Delfshaven.
+In the west we see, between office building Coolse Poort and residential building Karel Doorman, a road called Binnenweg.
+For centuries this was the connection between Rotterdam and Delfshaven.
 From bottom to top: Binnenwegplein, the Old Binnenweg and the New Binnenweg.

-It is easy to see that most of the buildings on Binnenwegplein are at an angle to the Binnenweg axis, a reminder of the rapidly changing thoughts about this area in the first years after the war.
-Initially the urban planners wanted a very wide version of Binnenweg to connect to Rochussenstraat, but that plan was abandoned in favour of the creation of Westblaak, after which the broad part of Binnenweg was made into a square.
+It is easy to see that most of the buildings on Binnenwegplein are at an angle to the Binnenweg axis.
+That’s a result of the rapidly changing thoughts about this area in the first years of the post-war reconstruction period.
+Initially the urban planners wanted a very wide version of Binnenweg to connect to Rochussenstraat.
+But that plan was abandoned in favour of the creation of Westblaak, after which the broad part of Binnenweg was made into a square.

-In the opposite direction, we see the tower with the hole, or the Blaak Office Tower, formerly also known as the Fortis building, designed by Helmut Jahn and completed in 1995.
+In the opposite direction, we see the tower with the hole, or the Blaak Office Tower.
+This one was formerly also known as the Fortis building, designed by Helmut Jahn and completed in 1995.
 On the right is the former Robeco tower, soon the accommodation of assurance company Allianz.
-In the foreground is the roof of the ancient Schielandshuis, which is currently largely hidden from view by scaffolding and therefore temporarily less photogenic.
+In the foreground is the rooftop of Schielandshuis, the only 17th century building in downtown Rotterdam.
+Unfortunately it’s currently largely hidden from view by scaffolding and therefore temporarily less photogenic.